-His newest course, The Life and Financial Planning Workshop, is designed to help students identify the key financial decisions they will face following graduation, to help them learn the analytical tools to make wealth- and life-enhancing decisions and to help them recognize the potential entrepreneurial opportunities in choosing their life and career paths.
+His course, The Life and Financial Planning Workshop, is designed to help students identify the key financial decisions they will face following graduation, to help them learn the analytical tools to make wealth- and life-enhancing decisions and to help them recognize the potential entrepreneurial opportunities in choosing their life and career paths.

 He is now leading The Wealth and Well-Being of Nations: The Miller Upton Forum, which focuses this year on the many contributions Deirdre McCloskey has made to our understanding of the modern economic world and the extraordinary growth in the wealth and well-being of nations in the past 200 years.